New Mexico Music Commission Foundation

 - Director of Industry Relations: Expression College for Digital Arts

-- Board Chairman, Music in Schools Today (San Francisco)
+- Board Chair: Music in Schools Today (San Francisco)

-Schwartz served as Chair of the New Mexico Music Commission from August of 2013 to November of 2016, when he elected to head up the New Mexico Music Commission Foundation.
+Schwartz was appointed Chair of the New Mexico Music Commission by Governor Susana Martinez August 2013.
+He served in that role until November 2016, when he elected to resign in order to head up the New Mexico Music Commission Foundation.